 Class teachers deliver the weekly lessons to their own classes.
 The school’s ethos, curriculum design and PSHE lesson coverage promote the following:

 The school’s celebration of the annual ‘Children’s Mental Health Week’ also raises awareness and compliments the school’s commitment to promoting good mental health.

 The school has established and maintained a positive learning environment where the children have positive relationships with their peers and teachers.
 The extent to which the school successfully promotes the spiritual, moral, cultural, mental and physical health of pupils at the schools is further evidenced through the school’s recognition by a number of nationally recognised agencies.
 The school holds the Council for Learning Outside the Classroom’s Quality Mark at Gold standard in recognition for ‘continue and progressive learning outside the classroom’.
 The school also holds the British Council’s International School Award, for ‘outstanding development of the international dimension in the curriculum’.
 This recognises the work of the school in promoting global citizenship, which itself is supported through an ongoing collaboration with a partner school in Madrid.
 With weekly assemblies, we ensure that PSHE remains a constant and relevant part of each child’s education.

 We regularly maintain up to date training which the subject co-ordinator disseminates to ensure an approach that is informed by current pedagogy and advice from experts, as well as involving the use of recommended resources.

-• A full copy of the whole school’s progression documents, informed by the Jigsaw Scheme, are available to view on request.
+A full copy of the whole school’s progression documents, informed by the Jigsaw Scheme, and additional information for parents, is available to view on the website.